OvalEdge Blog - our knowledge about data catalog and data governance

 Four pillars of secure data access

 The four areas of data security the OvalEdge platform addresses in Snowflake are classification, roles and responsibilities, data protection, and monitoring.
-Together, these processes work consecutively to develop a complete data access security strategy.
+Together, they create a complete strategy for Data Security in Snowflake and govern secure data sharing in Snowflake.

 Classify → Define Roles and Responsibilities → Protect → Monitor